-We have put together some examples of manifestos from previous years to give you an idea of what they look like.
-Remember these are for guidance, so make sure you're still using your own ideas and designs.
+We have put together some examples of manifestos from previous years and other organisations to give you an idea of what they look like.
+Remember these are for guidance, do not use the points or designs, and use your own ideas.

 VOTE TASH FOR SU PRESIDENT

 YOUR VOICE MATTERS

 I'm running for SU President in order to make sure the voice of every single student is inclusively prioritised above all else and that transparency at the SU is increased so students can share their views on changes being made.